-SRI has welcomed a cohort of 80 undergraduate and graduate students, including PhD candidates, to our summer internship program for 2023.
+SRI has welcomed a cohort of 80 undergraduate and graduate students, including PhD candidates, to our internship program for 2023.
 The program is designed to bridge the gap between classroom learning and real-world experience, with opportunities to apply academic knowledge to practical challenges and work hands-on with teams across SRI.

 While in the program, SRI interns are offered guidance and mentorship from SRI’s experts and attend technical presentations on cutting-edge research and projects within the institute.
 The program also seeks to enhance technical skills and nurture their passion for research and their dedication to making a meaningful impact in their respective fields.

 SRI seeks to make the program a transformative experience, inspiring students to return for future internships or join the organization upon graduation to create world-changing solutions for a safer, healthier, and more sustainable future.

 Area of study & degree: PhD in Chemical Engineering at the University of Tulsa, expected 2023

 Why are you passionate about your area of study: My doctorate research focuses on the development of advanced composites for the next generation of concentrated solar power plants.
 Being able to contribute to the advancement of renewable energy has given me the motivation to tackle the difficult challenges that come with the research of these advance materials.

 Why intern at SRI: SRI and PARC have an extensive and impressive history on the development of innovative technologies.
 When the opportunity appeared to intern on a project for materials also for concentrated solar power at PARC, I was certain that’s where I wanted to be.

 Area of study & degree: PhD in Linguistics at the Ohio State University, expected 2026